GaneshNavale/server_side_validation/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+1. To show model validation next to the form field make sure you should send js request from form.

+2. In controller action(either create or update) write code as

+if @object.save
+	your code goes here ....
+else
+	show_validation_errors(object)
+end

+3. In html you need to write 'error' class for displaying error message next to the form field.

+Also define 'field_name_txt' class for each of the field present on form.

+<%= contact.text_area :message, class: 'form-control message_txt' %>
+<div class ='error'></div>

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/server_side_validation.
+Bug reports and pull requests are welcome on GitHub at https://github.com/GaneshNavale/server_side_validation.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License